The Fair Play Wine Trail

 Cantiga Wineworks is a fascinating winery in the area.
 You are likely to find either winemaker Rich Rorden or his wife Christine Rorden working the tasting room.
 Rich is an engineer and computer guy who uses his science skills to craft beautiful wines from this region.
 The wines are aged for long periods and produced in a food-friendly style.
 We love the Chardonnay wines and the Zinfandel.
 Cantiga Wineworks is indeed a gem in wine tasting exploration.
 Cantiga has a terrific video on their Website which clearly shows the uniqueness of wine making at Cantiga.

 Skinner is making some amazing wines (Our visit to Skinner).
 You will find a stunning vista from the tasting room deck and picnic area.
 This is a great place to picnic.
 Inside the quaint tasting room, you will find wonderful Rhone-style wines.
 We love the Grenache Blanc, the Seven Generations (a blend of five Rhone varietals), and the Syrah Stony Creek Vineyard.
 Have you heard of a Picpoul Blanc?
 It is at Skinner and only 63 cases last vintage.
 I hope you get to try some.
 Don’t forget to pack that lunch!

 Just a short distance from Skinner is Cedarville Vineyard.
 Cedarville shares the same entrance road as Single Leaf Vineyard.
-You will need to call ahead to this winery.
 Cedarville is only open by appointment.
 Don’t pass up the chance to visit this winery.
 Cedarville makes some of the best wines in the Sierra Foothills.
-The husband-wife team of Jonathan Lachs and Susan Marks are the owners and winemakers.
-They have put their heart and soul into this winery, and it’s reflected in their fabulous wines.
-They are very gracious and will give you a brief spiel about the winery and how they make their wines.
+Jonathan Lachs is the the owner and winemaker.
+He has put his heart and soul into this winery, and it’s reflected in fabulous wines.
 The Grenache is a rare treat and sells out almost the moment it is released.
 All the wines, except for the Petite Sirah are estate grown.
 You will surely want to bring home some wines from Cedarville.
 The Cedarville wines are high quality and priced perfectly at consumer-friendly prices.